 The above are just snapshots of how the entire industry sector benefits the UK, both financially and otherwise.
 We’re sure that if the time was taken to look much more deeply, then far more positive contributions could be found.

-Which only reinforces our point that the UK insolvency sector is something to be respected, not despised.
+Which only reinforces our point that the UK insolvency profession is something to be respected, not despised.